-There are certain essential functions for physicians and medical students which must be met by all applicants and students.
-Because the M.D. degree signifies that the holder is a physician prepared for entry into the practice of medicine within postgraduate training programs, it follows that graduates must have the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
+Graduates of our M.D. program are physicians prepared for entry into the practice of medicine within a postgraduate training program.
+They possess the knowledge and skills to function in a broad variety of clinical situations and to render a wide spectrum of patient care.
+The following technical standards represent guidelines of the nonacademic skills necessary to provide safe and effective patient care as a medical student in our program.